kmacdon/academic-kickstart/content/home/experience.md

   date_start = "2020-01-20"
   description = """

-  * Maintain and develop a pharmacy dashboard using R Shiny in order to allow stakeholders to track key KPIs and customer behavior, reducing need for ad hoc analysis by data scientists
+  * Maintain and develop a pharmacy dashboard using R Shiny in order to allow stakeholders to track KPIs and customer behavior, reducing need for ad hoc analysis by data scientists and allowing faster access to data and insights.
   * Built a gradient boosted lookalike model to target customers for pharmacy ad campaigns, incorporating automated components to ensure easy retraining and scoring for quarterly campaings.
   """